 We keep a drawstring bag full of cards with activities written on them such as “10 star jumps” or “Do a crazy 1 minute dance.”
 When we play board games we incorporate the cards.
 For example, every time you get a piece home or get sent back to the beginning in Sorry, you take a card and do the activity.

-Tag in the house can be a disaster, but lightly scrunch up some paper into a ball and throw it to “tag” someone and you have all the same fun without the physical contact.Written by: alive.com
+Tag in the house can be a disaster, but lightly scrunch up some paper into a ball and throw it to “tag” someone and you have all the same fun without the physical contact.Source of Information: alive.com